 What can anglers expect during a day on the water with you?

-With all of our guides, a client can expect someone that is passionate about fishing, enjoys people and teaching about fishing at any level.
+A client can expect someone that is passionate about fishing, enjoys people and teaching about fishing at any level.
 I work hard on every trip to try to make sure my clients have a great experience on the water, have fun, and to be safe.
 My hope is that every client has the best day of fishing they have ever had, and will travel the river as needed and try any technique to put them on fish.

 Wow!
 I keep reading this one over and over and pick up new things each time.
 So much great information.
 Thank you Scott!
 I will be following Scott on Facebook and Instagram to see how he continues to catch fish through all conditions.